-Metro Cities supports funding for a state matching grant program to assist cities with building capacity for urban forest management and meeting the costs of preparing for, and responding to, catastrophic urban forest problems.
+Metro Cities supports funding for a state matching grant program to assist cities with building and increasing capacity for urban forest management, meeting the costs of preparing for, and responding to, catastrophic urban forest problems and preventing further loss and increasing canopy coverage.
 Specifically, direct grants to cities are desperately needed for the identification, removal, replacement, and treatment of trees related to management of EAB.
 The state should establish an ongoing grant program with annual funding that is usable for those activities.